How to Appeal A Historic District Commission Decision

 INSTRUCTIONS FOR FILING:

-To appeal an adverse commission decision, an aggrieved applicant should mail or deliver a written claim of appeal, in any form or format, to the State Historic Preservation Review Board, Michigan Library and Historical Center, 735 East Michigan Avenue, PO Box 30044, Lansing, Michigan 48909.
+To appeal an adverse commission decision, an aggrieved applicant should mail or deliver a written claim of appeal, in any form or format, to the State Historic Preservation Review Board, Michigan State Historic Preservation Office, Michigan State Housing Development Authority, 735 East Michigan Avenue, PO Box 30044, Lansing, Michigan 48909.
 The appeal may be faxed to 517-241-8471.
 By law, appeals must be filed within 60 calendar days after the applicant has received written notice of a denial or other adverse action of the commission.
 A copy of the notice must accompany the appeal.
 In addition, the appeal must clearly state it is an “appeal” and must also indicate the reason or reasons for reversing the denial.
 Pre-filing inquiries may be directed to the MSHDA Legal Affairs at 517-335-2273.

-After a claim of appeal is received, the Review Board will refer the matter to the State Office of Administrative Hearings and Rules (SOAHR) for further proceedings.
-SOAHR will assign an Administrative Law Judge (ALJ) to handle the case and will typically schedule an administrative hearing.
+After a claim of appeal is received, the Review Board will refer the matter to the Michigan Administrative Hearing System (“MAHS”) for further proceedings.
+MAHS will assign an Administrative Law Judge (ALJ) to handle the case and will typically schedule an administrative hearing.
 The hearing represents an opportunity for the petitioner and the commission to present evidence and make legal arguments.
-SOAHR will inform all parties of the date, time and place of the hearing.
+MAHS will inform all parties of the date, time and place of the hearing.
 In lieu of a hearing, a petitioner may choose to submit his or her evidence and arguments in documentary form.
 If a hearing is scheduled but the petitioner subsequently decides not to attend, the petitioner should so inform the ALJ prior to the hearing.
-Parties may contact SOAHR at SOAHR, PO Box 30695, Lansing, MI 48909 or via phone at 517-335-2484 or fax at 517-335-6696.
+Parties may contact MAHS at Michigan Administrative Hearing System, PO Box 30695, Lansing, MI 48909 or via phone at 517-335-2484 or fax at 517-335-6696.

 Petitioners have the burden of proof in administrative proceedings.
 Thus, petitioners must be prepared to prove how the commission erred and explain why the commission’s decision should be modified or reversed.
 Petitioners may represent themselves during their appeals or they may employ an attorney.